 - The annual costs of these deaths and injuries -- including hospital care and lost work time -- are more than $23,000,000.00.

 - Older adult bicyclists have the highest death rates, while older children and young adult bicycle riders have the highest injury rates.

 Data compiled by the National Highway Traffic Safety Administration in 2021 for accidents in the year 2019 found that:

 - Male bicyclists were much more likely than females to be involved in bicycle accidents, with fatality rates six times higher than females and injury rates five times higher.

 - Most bicycle accident fatalities (78%) were in urban areas.

-- A quarter of all bicyclists who died in crashes had detectable levels of alcohol in their blood, while alcohol in either the bicyclist or motorist was observed in 34% of all fatal accidents.
+- A quarter of all bicyclists who died in crashes had detectable levels of alcohol in their blood.
+In contrast, alcohol in either the bicyclist or motorist was observed in 34% of all fatal accidents.

 Far and away, the best proactive protective effort that bicyclists can take is to wear a helmet.
 Many studies of traffic accidents involving bicycles and the injuries that they cause have shown the effectiveness of helmets in reducing bicycle accident deaths, such as one recent epidemiological study in 2020 that found that seventy-five percent of bicycle accident deaths resulted from head injuries, of which some eighty-five percent could have been prevented through helmet use.
 The study noted that children were even more at risk of head injury in bicycle accidents.

-The evidence for the benefits of helmet use are so overwhelming that most states now have specific laws requiring the use of helmets for children and some require use by adults.
-In California, Vehicle Code Section 21212(a) requires that anyone under 18-years-old wear an approved helmet while using a bicycle, scooter, skateboard, or roller skates upon California streets, bike paths, and bike trails.
+The evidence for the benefits of helmet use is so overwhelming that most states now have specific laws requiring helmets for children, and some require use by adults.
+In California, Vehicle Code Section 21212(a) requires anyone under 18 to wear an approved helmet while using a bicycle, scooter, skateboard, or roller skates on California streets, bike paths, and bike trails.